andrewgiang/SpritzerTextView/README.md

 SpritzerTextView
 ============

-A simple TextView wrapper that used the Spritzer from  [OpenSpritz-Android](https://github.com/OnlyInAmerica/OpenSpritz-Android)
+A simple TextView wrapper that uses the Spritzer from  [OpenSpritz-Android](https://github.com/OnlyInAmerica/OpenSpritz-Android)